What do you have to do to get Extfs filesystems to mount using FUSE this week?

 Oh god, there are about 18 steps.
 And so many dependencies!
 Let’s give it a go anyway…

 …it’s still broken, eh?
-Let’s build and run a whole VM to access that damn disk and get Linux to do the work for us.
+Let’s build and run a whole VM to access that cursed disk and get Linux to do the work for us.
 (Thought: is this easier with docker now?)
 Linux is great for bloody-mindedly technical yak shaving.
 Anyway.
 It’s only an hour of dicking around and a gigabyte of data.
 Your bandwidth is unlimited, right?
 What, don’t you live in Silicon Valley?
 What’s wrong with you?

 Your adventure continues at virtual machines.

 OK, sure, now it still doesn’t work because of errors within the guest OS, but the problem is different now!
 And refreshing!
 But if you’ve got into the swing of it, don’t despair, you are still hours away from doing anything useful.
 (God I hope you’re being paid for this.)
 Anyway, you’re done with macOS.
-Continue your quest at the passive-agressive-advice-for-linux page.
+Continue your quest at the advice-for-linux page.

 You know what?
 Virtual machines are stinky.
 You aren’t the cloud.
 Go old school.
 Burn a Linux distro onto a USB key, boot off that, then copy the files from there to a FAT32 disk.